NiklasNertinger/Distributionally-Robust-Colored-MNIST/README.md

 - The starting point for the Stochastic Gradient Descent (SGD) that maximizes the modified loss is sampled from a Gaussian distribution with:
   - A **mean** equal to the original image.
   - A **variance** controlled by the parameter `adversarial_variance`.
-- The optimization runs until:
+- The optimization of the modified loss runs until:
-  - The difference in the modified loss is smaller than the parameter `epsilon`, or
+  - The difference between steps in the modified loss is smaller than the parameter `epsilon`, or
   - A maximum number of steps (`max_steps`) is reached.

 ---